-Our City of Port Phillip EcoCentre workshops, helped us further communicate our research to the wider community and helped us further explore the strength and durability of a variety of organic materials.
+As part of our fellowship we ran community workshops at the City of Port Phillip EcoCentre.
+These workshops helped us further communicate our research to the wider community and helped us further explore the strength and durability of a variety of organic materials.